loftywaif002/ud-p1-motion-planning/README.md

 # Extended path planning Algorithm (My Implementation)

+#Rubric point
+### In the starter code, we assume that the home position is where the drone first initializes, but in reality, you need to be able to start planning from anywhere.
+Modify your code to read the global home location from the first line of the `colliders.csv.` file and set that position as global home (`self.set_home_position()`)
 Step 1:

 The home position of the Drone is getting read in [motion_planning.py line 128](./motion_planning.py#L128).
 Here we are using the method read_file [`read_file`](./planning_utils.py#L128-L138) that is defined in `planning_utils.py`.